-Dashiki or Danshiki! it doesn't matter what you call it.
-I keep hearing about African dashiki wax print clothing!
+Dashiki or Danshiki!
+It doesn't matter what you call it.
+I keep hearing about African Dashiki shirts and even Dashiki dresses!
 African wax print has a rich history within West African fashion.
 The word ‘dashiki’ hails from the word “danshiki” and “dan ciki” and is loosely translated as “man’s shirt”.
 As a loose-fitting garment made of light fabric, it’s perfect for wearing in Africa’s intense heat.

 But, what is Dashiki?
 How is Dashiki made? and what does Dashiki wax print fabric represent?
 We can answer all your questions and thoughts on African dashiki wax print fabric.

 Where is Dashiki Wax Print From?

 The dashiki is a unisex piece which is particularly popular during February’s Black History Month, Kwanzaa and other African cultural periods.
 It was popularized in the late 1960s when its modern name was coined and mass production began.
 Originating out of Harlem, NY, it continues to be one of the most prominent pieces of clothing worn by African-Americans to celebrate their heritage.

 In image: @iammellemichelle

 The dashiki wax print is predominantly worn in West Africa; however, has made its way into mass culture and can be worn in many ways – as an oversized shirt to a full-length dress.
 Its popularity in western culture, particularly as a street wear piece, has been seen on the likes of many hip hop and R&B artists, celebrities and actors from Rihanna to Beyoncé to Chris Brown.
 The most popular dashiki style is the Angelina print which features an assortment of vibrant colours based on the design of Ethiopian noblewomen of the 19th century.